Brazil: Private Equity

 - two or more companies establish a joint venture, a consortium or other type of association.

-The merger review process also suffered modification due to the changes in the system’s structure.
-Under this new merger review system, the Antitrust Law created the SG, responsible for analysing and approving merger filings that fit into the fast-track procedure (or even in the non-fast-track procedure, in certain situations).
-CADE’s Tribunal, in its turn, is responsible for reviewing a merger filing in those cases in which the SG decides to challenge a transaction (ordinary cases) after considering it harmful to competition.
+The merger review process was also modifiied due to the changes in the system’s structure.
+Under this new merger review system, the Antitrust Law created the SG, responsible for analysing and approving merger filings that fit into the fast-track procedure (or even the non-fast-track procedure, in certain situations).
+CADE’s Tribunal, in turn, is responsible for reviewing a merger filing in those cases in which the SG decides to challenge a transaction (ordinary cases) after considering it harmful to competition.
 CADE’s Tribunal may approve the transaction without restriction, approve it subject to conditions or also issue a non-approval decision.

-The statutory time to review a transaction submitted to CADE is 240 days, as a rule.
-Nonetheless, for complex transactions, this can be extended by 60 days, upon request of the parties, or 90 days, through a grounded decision by CADE’s Tribunal.
+The statutory time to review a transaction submitted to CADE is 240 days.
+However, for complex transactions, this can be extended by 60 days, upon request of the parties, or 90 days, through a reasoned decision by CADE’s Tribunal.
 If CADE does not comply with such terms, the merger filing is tacitly approved.
-One should note that merger filings that fit under the fast-track procedure have been approved by CADE in less than 30 days, on average.
+One should note that merger filings that fall under the fast-track procedure have been approved by CADE in less than 30 days, on average.